cyclone923/mcs_eval3/README.md

 python simple_eval3_agent.py --scenes gravity_scenes
 ```

-The gravity scenes require unity at least v3.7.
-Running setup_unity.sh should download it and set it to be used in unity_path.yaml
+The gravity scenes require Unity v0.3.7 or newer.
+Running setup_unity.sh should download it and set it to be used in unity_path.yaml.